 Building Your Power

-Coming soon!
 Building Your Power will increase school engagement and success among Alexandria City Public School students who are showing signs of disengagement from school and need extra support by providing weekly personalized interventions with trained volunteer mentors.
 Mentors will meet with students in grades 4-6 at James K. Polk Elementary School and Patrick Henry K-8 School during the school day starting Spring 2023.
-If you’re interested in learning more about becoming a Building Your Power mentor, please sign up for one of our mentor info sessions or contact Bessy Chavarria (email@example.com) and Maddie Nance (firstname.lastname@example.org) for more information.
+If you’re interested in learning more about becoming a Building Your Power mentor, please contact Bessy Chavarria (email@example.com) and Maddie Nance (firstname.lastname@example.org) for more information.

 Ready to Volunteer?